Skip to content

 status: "actionable"

-• Add a new TopN widget to any dashboard (such as Top Hosts) and edit that widget to select the newly created user tag field:
+• Add a TopN widget to any dashboard (e.g., Top Hosts) and modify that widget to select the newly created user tag field, combined with other widget filters, such as “Program” set to specific sources like “Cisco”:

 User Tags Field Selector